-- (3) Shares of common stock beneficially owned by Mr. Joyce include: (i) 234,959 shares issued to The Rene Joyce 2010 Grantor Retained Annuity Trust, of which Mr. Joyce and his wife are co-trustees and have shared voting and investment power; and (ii) 561,292 shares issued to The Kay Joyce 2010 Family Trust, of which Mr. Joyce's wife is trustee and has sole voting and investment power. - (4) Shares of common stock beneficially owned by Mr. Perkins include: (i) 151,805 shares issued to the JBP Liquidity Trust, of which Ms. Claudia Capp Vaglica is trustee and has sole voting and investment power; (ii) 147,645 shares issued to the JBP Family Trust, of which Ms. Vaglica is the trustee and has sole voting and investment power; and (iii) 4,159 shares issued to Mr. Perkins' wife over which she has sole voting and investment power. - (5) Shares of common stock beneficially owned by Mr. Heim include: (i) 312,378 shares issued to The Michael Heim 2009 Family Trust, of which Mr. Heim and Nicholas Heim are co-trustees and have shared voting and investment power; and (ii) 196,672 shares issued to The Patricia Heim 2009 Grantor Retained Annuity Trust, of which Mr. Heim and his wife are co-trustees and have shared voting and investment power. - (6) Shares of common stock beneficially owned by Mr. Whalen include 633,429 shares issued to the Whalen Family Investments Limited Partnership. - (7) All shares indicated as owned by Messrs.
-Hwang and Kagan are included because of their affiliation with the Warburg Pincus entities. - (8) The common units of the Partnership presented as being beneficially owned by our directors and officers do not include the common units held indirectly by us that may be attributable to such directors and officers based on their ownership of equity interests in us.
+- (3) Prudential Financial, Inc. ("PF") is a Parent Holding Company as defined in Section 240.13d-1(b)(1)(ii)(G) of the Securities Exchange Act of 1934 and is the indirect parent of the following registered investment advisors: The Prudential Insurance Company of America ("PICOA"), Jennison Associates LLC ("Jennison"), Prudential Investment Management, Inc., and Quantitative Management Associates LLC (collectively, the "RIA").
+PF may be deemed to hold 11,300 shares for the benefit of PICOA's general account.
+PF may be deemed to be the beneficial owner of 3,236,955 shares that are held for its benefit or for the benefit of its clients, which includes 3,236,255 shares of which Jennison may be deemed to be the beneficial owner of as a result of its role in furnishing investment advice to investment companies, insurance separate accounts and institutional clients.
+The address for PF is 751 Broad Street, Newark, New Jersey 07102-3777.
+The address for Jennison is 466 Lexington Avenue, New York, New York 10017. - (4) Shares of common stock beneficially owned by Mr. Joyce include: (i) 234,959 shares issued to The Rene Joyce 2010 Grantor Retained Annuity Trust, of which Mr. Joyce and his wife are co-trustees and have shared voting and investment power; and (ii) 561,292 shares issued to The Kay Joyce 2010 Family Trust, of which Mr. Joyce's wife is trustee and has sole voting and investment power. - (5) Shares of common stock beneficially owned by Mr. Perkins include 407,370 shares issued to the Perkins Blue House Investments Limited Partnership. - (6) Shares of common stock beneficially owned by Mr. Heim include: (i) 187,378 shares issued to The Michael Heim 2009 Family Trust, of which Mr. Heim and Nicholas Heim are co-trustees and have shared voting and investment power; and (ii) 116,672 shares issued to The Patricia Heim 2009 Grantor Retained Annuity Trust, of which Mr. Heim and his wife are co-trustees and have shared voting and investment power. - (7) Shares of common stock beneficially owned by Mr. Whalen include 459,249 shares issued to the Whalen Family Investments Limited Partnership. - (8) As reported on Form 4 as of February 28, 2012 and filed with the SEC on March 1, 2012.
+All shares indicated as owned by Mr. Hwang other than 5,437 shares owned directly included because of his affiliation with the Warburg Pincus entities. - (9) As reported on Form 4 as of February 28, 2012 and filed with the SEC on March 1, 2012.
+All shares indicated as owned by Mr. Kagan other than 7,528 shares owned directly included because of his affiliation with the Warburg Pincus entities. - (10) The common units of the Partnership presented as being beneficially owned by our directors and officers do not include the common units held indirectly by us that may be attributable to such directors and officers based on their ownership of equity interests in us.